How much lead time is needed to implement a new course, or to a change to an existing course?

 Please note that changes to existing courses cannot be implemented for courses that already have enrollment.

 L&S Curriculum Committee ReviewBefore campus level review, L&S course proposals must approved by the L&S Curriculum Committee, which meets on the first and third Tuesday of each month during Fall and Spring terms.
-(For more information about this year's dates and deadlines please see When does the L&S Curriculum Committee meet?
-What are the deadlines?
-Whom do I contact about agenda items?.
+(For more information about this year's dates and deadlines please see L&S Curricular Change deadlines.
 Courses may also be approved on an ad hoc basis over Summer.

 Proposals to add, change, or delete courses must be submitted through the online course proposal system with the deadlines describe above in mind.

-- Proposing New Courses & Changing Existing Courses
+- L&S Guidance on Proposing New Courses & Changing Existing Courses

 - What does the L&S Curriculum Committee do?